cunnie/bosh-bind-9-release/README.md

 If you're not using *BOSH Lite*, then substite the correct IP address when you use the *nslookup* command.
 The IP address is available from your deployment manifest or by typing `bosh vms`.

 ```
+bosh deployment config/bind-9-bosh-lite.yml
 bosh -n deploy
+# if you're using BOSH Lite, you'll probably need
+# to add a route similar to something like this
+sudo route add -net 10.244.0.0/24 192.168.50.4
+#  attempt the lookup
 nslookup google.com 10.244.0.66
 ```